What is a Reverse Transfer?

 • Prior to the fall 2013 semester, eligible students had to earn a cumulative total of at least 90 credit hours.

-4. Students who are eligible and meet the above requirements will be awarded an Associate of Arts In Liberal Arts from San Antonio College
+4. Students who are eligible and meet the above requirements may be awarded an Associate of Arts degree from San Antonio College

 How to apply for Reverse Transfer?